ludicast/ice/README.markdown

-#Ice Ice Baby!!!
+#Ice Template System

-The Ice system for templating allows people to serve Coffescript templates from Rails applications.
-The advantage of this approach is that it is easy to serve these templates from a secure sandbox.
-Therefore, your users can upload templates that are evaluated and served, but exist securely.
+The Ice system for templating allows people to serve Javascript/Coffeescript templates from Rails applications.
+Its approach is similar to that taken by [Liquid](http://github.com/tobi/liquid) and some other template systems.

-This is the approach taken by [Liquid](http://github.com/tobi/liquid) and some other template systems.
-The advantage of using Ice for this is that you have a rich language at your disposal, as well as being able to provide your own functions that can be exposed to your users.
+Using Javascript/Coffeescript has a few nice aspects

+  * It is easy to store these templates in your database.
+Therefore, your users can upload templates that are evaluated and served, but do not execute malicious code.
+  * By using Javascript/Coffeescript, you have the advantage of running your views on both the server and the browser (reducing code duplication).
+  * Also, thanks to Javascript/Coffeescript, you have the ability to modify the templates in exciting ways, using your own code libraries.
+  * Similarly, thanks to Javascript/Coffeescript, your users have the ability to modify the templates in exciting ways, using their own code libraries.

 Ice builds upon [The Ruby Racer](http://github.com/cowboyd/therubyracer) (written by Charles Lowell).
-This gem lets you use Google's V8 Javascript engine.
+This gem lets you use Google's V8 Javascript engine to exerute your templates.

 Ice allows you to write your templates in one of two formats.